vzhou842/COS-333-Project/server/API.md

 ### ```POST /api/votes```

-Creates a vote (either an upvote or a downvote).
+Creates, Updates, or Deletes a vote (either an upvote or a downvote).

+If no vote from this user on this object exists, it is created.

+If a vote from this user on this object exists, it is either updated (if the user changed their vote) or deleted (if the user unvoted by pressing the same vote again).

+For example, ```upvote``` creates an upvote, but then ```upvote``` again removes that original upvote.

+This API is designed for simplicity of client implementation.
+The ```up``` field can simply be set to whatever vote button the user tapped.

 The request body should be JSON matching the following format:
 ```javascript